usptact/LearningToRank/README.md

 The graphical model for LtR is the modified TrueSkill/Thurstonian type model.
 The difference is that the observed feature vectors are introduced.

 There are `K` training examples.
 Each training example has a variable number of items (`n` in figure).
 There are `m=n-1` pairwise preference observations per example.

+Slightly abusing factor graph notation, the random variables `w` and `noise` are inside the plate but with different notation.
+In the model, there is a single random variable for each that is inferred.
 ![TrueSkill/Thurstonian model for LtR](https://github.com/usptact/LearningToRank/blob/master/img/LtR%20Graphical%20Model.png)

 ## Building